-I recently attended a regional meeting of schools that are members of the Association of Christian Schools International (ACSI), and picked up a brochure that described the 5 Essential Elements of and Effective Christian School.
+Several years ago, I attended a regional meeting of schools that are members of the Association of Christian Schools International (ACSI), and picked up a brochure that described the 5 Essential Elements of an Effective Christian School.
 I post them here not just to encourage you to evaluate your faith-based school against these benchmarks, but to demonstrate that all 5 elements must be present and work together to form a system.
 If your school can say you’re working on 3 of them, but have already achieved the other 2, and that your school will focus on working on each of the three every year over the next three years, that’s not a system in action; that’s a process.

 We’re good at processes.
 Why?
 Because teachers make lesson plans every day for every class; because business leaders create strategic plans to grow their businesses; because marketing professionals create marketing plans so that the organization they’re marketing receives strategic exposure to audiences which have the most need for their products or services.
 We plan our days, plan our weeks, plan meetings, plan vacations, plan, plan, plan.